 Ray and I were childhood friends in Baclaran, where his family had lived, even by the day I began remembering things.
 That was until the owner of their apartment unit decided to lease out the entire complex to a Chinese businessman, forcing them to move elsewhere.

-He was younger by about 6 yrs, but we shared the same interests: playing all sorts of street games, billiards, ‘dama‘ (a local version of checkers, usually played in barber shops), swimming at the Manila Bay -its water was still relatively clean, and people could still catch some fish – and, of course, biking.
+He was younger by about 6 years, but we shared the same interests: playing all sorts of street games, billiards, ‘dama‘ (a local version of checkers, usually played in barber shops), swimming at the Manila Bay -its water was still relatively clean, and people could still catch some fish – and, of course, biking.

 I called his name through the window in his room, conveniently situated on the side of yet another apartment complex along Facundo Street.
 He had already prepared the night before and, in no time, we found ourselves pedaling furiously eastward to Pasig, Rizal, which is now a city and part of greater Metro-Manila.

 But why did we go biking there?
-It was the month of May, and traditionally, people, especially in predominantly Catholic Philippines – from all over the country, trek to the place to pay homage to the Nuestra Senora Dela Paz y Buenviaje(Our Lady of Peace and Good Voyage) – a black-imaged Virgin that came from Acapulco, Mexico that was used during the Galleon Trade.
-Also, there are numerous spring resorts in Antipolo that offer a bit of relief during the hot summer months in the country.
+It was the month of May, and traditionally, people, especially in predominantly Catholic Philippines, from all over the country, trek to the place to pay homage to the ‘Nuestra Señora Dela Paz y Buenviaje‘ (Our Lady of Peace and Good Voyage) – a black-imaged Virgin that came from Acapulco, Mexico, that was used during the Galleon Trade.
+Also, numerous spring resorts in Antipolo offer a bit of relief during the country’s hot summer months.

 Map showing our starting point in Pasay City (Metro Manila) and the towns of Rizal Province we traversed en route to Laguna.

-I forgot what we ate but remembered that we drank more than we ate because of the noonday heat.
+I forgot what we ate, but remembered that we drank more than we ate because of the noonday heat.
 I also ensured that my two water bottles were full for the impending climb towards Mabitac (part of Laguna Province) via Baras and, once again, Tanay.

 I barely made it to the top!
 The cool breeze and the panoramic view of the Laguna de Bay gave me the ‘second wind’ I needed to pursue the journey further south.
 Besides, the trip back via the same roads would have probably been torture!

-The rustic sceneries and the ‘genteel feel’ I had for the small ‘barrios‘ we passed by en route to Mabitac (one of the three towns in Laguna that bordered the province of Rizal – the others being, Pakil and Santa Maria) made our pedaling easier than it seemed to be.
+The rustic sceneries and the ‘genteel feel’ I had for the small ‘barrios‘ we passed by en route to Mabitac (one of the three towns in Laguna that bordered the province of Rizal – the others being Pakil and Santa Maria) made our pedaling easier than it seemed to be.

 From their ‘verandas‘ (porches) or, in front of their hardware stores, old men and women waved at us as we wheeled by.